 While“calvary” is a common pronunciation variant of “cavalry” it is an unusual spelling variant.

 — Submitted August 28, 2019, by Allen C. Browne of Silver Spring, Maryland.

 Credits.
 This page was last revised on August 29, 2019.
-This page originally submitted on August 28, 2019, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 55 times since then.
+It was originally submitted on August 28, 2019, by Allen C. Browne of Silver Spring, Maryland.
+This page has been viewed 132 times since then and 10 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on August 28, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bernard Fisher was the editor who published this page.